SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

    << after diceRoll, square is 27
    << Game over!

-After the code checks for snakes and ladders, the dice is rolled, and the player is moved forward by ``diceRoll`` squares.
+After the code checks for snakes and ladders, the dice is rolled and the player is moved forward by ``diceRoll`` squares.
 The current loop execution then ends.

-The loop's condition (``while square < finalSquare``) is the same as before, but this time it is not evaluated until the *end* of the first run through the loop.
+The loop's condition (``while square < finalSquare``) is the same as before, but this time it's not evaluated until the *end* of the first run through the loop.
 The structure of the ``do``-``while`` loop is better suited to this game than the ``while`` loop in the previous example.
 In the ``do``-``while`` loop above,